How to Learn Linux Step by Step: A guide for beginners

 History of Linux and Open Source Software

-This video it’s worth watching.
+This video’s worth watching.
 It gives us an idea of how everything started and will show us the Heroes behind this remarkable history.

 Where we use Linux?